metabase/metabase/docs/installation-and-operation/serialization.md

 - **Staging environments**.
 Enable a staging-to-production workflow for important dashboards by exporting from a staging instance of Metabase and then importing them into your production instance(s).
 - **Version control**.
 Check the exported files into version control and audit changes to them, as the YAML files contained within the export are pretty readable.
+- **Duplicating assets between Metabase instances**.
+Export the "template" data from a source Metabase instance and import them to one or more target instances to duplicate.

 Check out our guides for:

 - [Running multiple environments](https://www.metabase.com/learn/administration/multi-env)
 - [Setting up git-based workflow](https://www.metabase.com/learn/administration/git-based-workflow)

-> Serialization isn't intended for use cases like duplicating assets or swapping data sources within the same Metabase instance.
-If you're using serialization for duplicating entities, check out [How export works](#how-export-works), [How import works](#how-import-works), and the directions for your use case in [Other uses of serialization](#other-uses-of-serialization)
+> Serialization isn't intended for use cases like duplicating assets or swapping data sources _within the same Metabase instance_.
+If you're using serialization for duplicating assets within the same instance, check out [How export works](#how-export-works), [How import works](#how-import-works), and the directions for your use case in [Other uses of serialization](#other-uses-of-serialization)

 ## How export works